 Consultants Official 2020 Gopher Review Protocol (PDF) | Official Data Submittal Instructions (PDF) | Official 2020 MPG Field Review Data Forms (PDF)

 When Inspections are Required

 Properties with mapped gopher soils, within 300' of mapped soils, or within 600' of known gopher locations.
-On the County map, the soils are marked as More or Less Preferred.
-On the Prairie Soils List PDF document, the soil names are detailed and include slope details.
+On the County map in the links list above, the soils are marked as More or Less Preferred.
+On the Prairie Soils List PDF document linked above, the soil names are detailed and include slope details.

 Choose an Inspector & Notify the County